 Some behavioural changes may be observed including signs of a growing need to ‘nest’.
 Nesting is an instinctive trait found in many animals preparing for the arrival of offspring.

-Vaginal discharge may occur in Week 4 and her nipples will look pinker than usual.
+Vaginal discharge may occur in Week 4 and your pregnant dog's nipples will look pinker than usual.
 You may at this stage be able to feel foetal puppies if you gently manipulate your dog’s belly.

 You will notice the typical signs of a mammalian pregnancy in Week 5.
 Your dog will gain weight and her belly will begin to enlarge.